Abh-igyan/cloud-learning-journey/README.md

 ## 📚 Learning Track

-- ✅ GCP Foundations: Infrastructure
+- ✅ Google Cloud Computing Foundations: Infrastructure in Google Cloud
 - 🔄 Firebase for Web (In Progress)
 - 🔜 Deploy to Kubernetes